ordovas/ordovas.github.io/astro/README.md

 ## Supernova classification

-As part of the NEON Observing School in Asiago (Italy) in 2015, I was part of an observing campaign which was able to classify a supernova three days after its peak in luminosity.
+As part of the NEON Observing School in Asiago (Italy) in 2015, I was part of an observing campaign where we classified a supernova six days after its peak in luminosity.
 [This was published in the Astronomer's Telegram.](https://www.astronomerstelegram.org/?read=7120)

 [Summary]: agnphd.md